 1951 Richard Rodgers and Oscar Hammerstein II's The King and I dances into the St. James Theatre in New York.
 An English governess (Gertrude Lawrence) is hired to tutor the prince and princesses of Siam, but also finds a willing student and friend in the King (Yul Brynner).
 Jerome Robbins choreographs.
-There will be 1,246 performances.
+There are 1,246 performances.

 1966 It's a Bird…It's a Plane...It's Superman soars slightly at the Alvin Theatre in New York.
-There will be just 129 performances of this David Newman, Robert Benton, Lee Adams, Charles Strouse musical.
+There are just 129 performances of the David Newman, Robert Benton, Lee Adams, Charles Strouse musical.
 Bob Holiday wears the cape, Patricia Marand is Lois.
 Harold Prince stages.

 1981 John Kander and Fred Ebb turn the Michael Kanin and Ring Lardner, Jr. film, Woman of the Year, which starred Spencer Tracy and Katherine Hepburn, into a musical.
 Woman of the Year opens at the Palace Theatre and stars Lauren Bacall and Harry Guardino.

 1984 Dustin Hoffman plays Willy Loman in a Broadway revival of Death of a Salesman, opposite John Malkovich as Biff.
-The production will run 97 performances and produce a minor scandal when the much-praised Hoffman fails to earn a Tony nomination for his performance.
+The production runs 97 performances and produce a minor scandal when the much-praised Hoffman fails to earn a Tony nomination for his performance.

 1992 Herb Gardner's drama of a son's feelings about his harsh Jewish father opens on Broadway at the Royale Theatre.
-Conversations With My Father stars Tony Shalhoub, Judd Hirsch and David Margulies.
-It will close nearly a year later on Mar 14, 1993.
+Conversations With My Father stars Tony Shalhoub, Judd Hirsch, and David Margulies.
+It closes nearly a year later on March 14, 1993.

 2004 Actors' Equity Association celebrates its 90th anniversary with a bash at The Players Club.